ilpersi/BHBot/README.md

 ## Author
 I, Betalord, am the original author of the bot.
 I have been using the bot until my character achieved level 165.
 On 29th of September 2017 (a 1st year anniversary of the Bit Heroes game) I have quit the game and released the bot to the public.

+Note that I do not offer support for this bot.
+If anyone is willing to continue maintaining and developing the bot (it will soon become absolete, since BH developers often update the game), contact me so that I can give you the repository rights.

+## Finally

+Hopefully this bot will prove useful to you.
+Enjoy it :-)